Process

 All applications are reviewed first by internal Faculty TLEF committees and then by the TLEF Adjudication Committee (comprised of a broad representation from UBC Faculties and student representation from the Alma Mater Society and the Graduate Student Society).
 The internal Faculty TLEF committees provide their approval for Large TLEF Transformation project proposals and advise on Small TLEF Innovation project proposals.

 After the Faculty review, the TLEF Adjudication Committee reviews all applications and makes funding recommendations to the Provost.
 Large TLEF Transformation proposals that do not receive internal Faculty approval will not generally be recommended for funding by the TLEF Adjudication Committee.
-Applicants to the TLEF receive notification on the results of the adjudication process in December (Large TLEF Transformation projects) and in February (Small TLEF Innovation projects).
+Applicants to the TLEF receive notification of the results of the adjudication process in December (Large TLEF Transformation projects) and in February (Small TLEF Innovation projects).

 Budget considerations